Clif Bar Family Foundation

 Founders and Directors: Gary Erickson and Kit Crawford serve as directors and officers of the foundation

-Board Structure: Seven-person Board of Directors (specific members beyond founders not publicly disclosed)
+Board Structure: Seven-person Board of Directors (specific members beyond founders not publicly disclosed on the foundation's website)

 Key Staff:

-• Ann Thrupp, Senior Program Officer, Food Systems Transformation - manages programs on farmworker justice, health and safety; increased access to good food; and organic and regenerative farming.
+- Ann Thrupp, Senior Program Officer, Food Systems Transformation - manages programmes on farmworker justice, health and safety; increased access to good food; and organic and regenerative farming.
 A leader with over 30 years of experience in sustainable agriculture and food systems

-• Sierra Angel Martinez, Senior Program Officer, Climate - manages the Climate Justice program
+- Sierra Angel Martinez, Senior Program Officer, Climate - manages the Climate Justice programme

 Application Process & Timeline